Ryan1729/SteamDeckGyroDSU-dissection/README.md

         They did!
     * get original version building on steam deck, and confirm built version works ✔ Not saved to repo
-* Replace the bits that read the sensors with parts that just constantly feed varying dummy data across the socket
+* Replace the bits that read the sensors with parts that just constantly feed varying dummy data across the socket ✔
+* Make sure i can jsut run it as a userspace exe, not a system service, and make dolphin move, from the steam deck
 * Run it on the same machine as Dolphin, and confirm that all works still
 * Repeatedly cut away chaff until there's little enough left that the conceptual steps are clear
     * Consider making a sequence diagram based on my understanding